 The Company uses a third-party valuation expert to assist in the determination of the fair value of the Warrants.
-The tables below summarize the valuation inputs into the MCS model for the derivative liability associated with the three tranches of contingently issuable warrants on the date of signing of our private placement financing of March 3, 2023 and at March 31, 2023.
+The tables below summarize the valuation inputs into the Black Scholes model for the liability associated with the three tranches of Warrants at December 31, 2023 and March 31, 2024.